Calen Patrick Ryan, PhD

 New York, NY 10032

-My research is situated at the intersection of evolutionary biology, medicine, and public health, and has received support from institutions such as the National Science Foundation (NSF), the National Institute on Aging (NIA), the National Institute of Environmental Health Sciences (NIEHS), and the Natural Sciences and Engineering Research Council of Canada (NSERC).
+My current and emerging projects examine biological aging and physiological stress in several settings, including maternal stress and fetal/placental epigenetics, caloric stress and aging, laboratory measures from electronic health records and resilience to cardiothoracic surgery, and planned work on adverse pregnancy outcomes and long-term women’s health.
+This research is situated at the intersection of evolutionary biology, medicine, epidemiology, and public health, and has received support from institutions such as the National Science Foundation (NSF), the National Institute on Aging (NIA), the National Institute of Environmental Health Sciences (NIEHS), and the Natural Sciences and Engineering Research Council of Canada (NSERC).

 Our findings have been featured in popular media outlets, including The Washington Post, CNN, NBC, and Time Magazine.